luigicallero/bondi-mat/README.md

-# Mega_Link - a simple and intuitive application using Chainlink
+# Mega_Link - a simple and intuitive application using Chainlink running on Polygon (previously Matic)

 <br/>
 <p align="center">